st3v3nhunt/dotfiles/README.md

 reasonable alternatives for locking the machine (both of which require having the password immediately be required once the screen saver starts):
 * Set a hot corner to start the screen saver
-* Have the keychain status show in the menu bar
+* Have the keychain status display in the menu bar

+## FAQ

+* When using VIM there is no linting happening and no signs being displayed in the margin.
+  * Try restarting `eslint_d` (the eslint server running and used by syntastic) with `eslint_d restart`